farhanfuad35/farhanfuad35/README.md

 ### Hi there 👋
 ---
-I am Farhan Fuad, a cs undergraguate, currently studying at the University of Dhaka. <br>
+I am Farhan Fuad, a cs undergraduate, currently studying at the University of Dhaka. <br>
 Always been a fan of technology and things related to it.
 Love coding.
 Love music.
-Love playing my guitar.
+Love playing guitar.
 Love books.
 Love spending my time and effort on something that's meaningful.
 Cannot say I have been very successful about it so far but never giving up waiting for the right opportunity.
 Wish me luck 🙌🏼

 ## Languages:
 <img align="left" alt="C++" width="30px" src="https://raw.githubusercontent.com/isocpp/logos/master/cpp_logo.png" />